If you're short on space or don't have an outdoor plot to call your own, you can grow an indoor vegetable garden.

 Some people believe growing vegetables indoors is a lot of work.
 Sure, you need to provide the light and water.
 However, you don't have to worry about frost, weeds, strong wind and the many critters that want to make a snack out of your veggies.

-Find a sunny spot.
+Giving indoor vegetable gardens plenty of direct sunlight every day is essential.
 Choose a site that gets at least 6-8 hours of direct sunlight a day.
 The more light, the better.

 A sunroom or south- or west-facing room will work if there is enough direct sunlight streaming in.
-Or, make the most of your balcony, porch or patio by scooting your containers outdoors for the season.
+Or make the most of your balcony, porch or patio by scooting your containers outdoors for the season.
 Rotate the container every couple days for even growth.

 Don't have a sunlit spot?
 Grow lights with stands offer an efficient solution.